Child abuse: How education can overcome Australia’s hidden epidemic

 Child sexual abuse – it’s a topic nobody wants to talk about, but ignoring it and hiding from the frightening reality of Australia’s child abuse epidemic, is only putting more and more of our children at even greater risk than they already are.

-In this article, child abuse prevention educator Holly-ann Martin, shines light on the darkest issue in our society, and tells us what we can do about it.
+In this article, child abuse prevention educator Holly-ann Martin shines a light on the darkest issue in our society and tells us what we can do about it.

 You’ll probably find it difficult to overcome the shock that stems from reading the statistics below, and you won’t be alone.

 The numbers paint one very devastating picture: Australia is facing a hidden child abuse epidemic… and it’s on the rise.